-A valued part of our team since 2005, Charcia Renwick is a co-teacher in our toddler program.
+A valued part of our team since 2005, Charcia Renwick is a co-teacher in the Explorers Classroom.
 Charcia is pursuing her Associates degree in Early Childhood from NSCC and loves to engage in play and hands-on learning with one and two-year olds.

 Investigators Class (Older Toddlers)

 Lindsey Gallagher joined our program in 2014 and spent 2 1/2 years working as a co-teacher in our young toddler program.
 In 2017, Lindsey “moved up” to co-teacher in the Investigators class.
 She has a BS in Human Development and Family Studies from Penn State University.

 Xandria Johnson joined us in 2015 with a lot of excitement and eagerness to be a part of our play-based program after touring our center for professional development.
 She loves sharing her days (and nights, she’s a momma) with 2 year olds.
 Xandria has studied Early Childhood Education at TSU and hopes to complete her degree in the coming years.